sharetribe/flex-docs/src/docs/tutorials/01-getting-started-with-ftw/index.md

 ## Summary

-In this tutorial, we used the Flex Template for Web to make our own customized marketplace.
-As you see, FTW is a fully ready and polished marketplace application that is running on top of the Flex API.
+In this tutorial, we used Flex Template for Web to make our own customized marketplace.
+As you see, FTW is a fully ready and polished marketplace application that is running on top of the Marketplace API.
 All of the customization is in your control, and you can change it to fit your marketplace needs.
 See our [Guides](/guides/) for instructions on how to do specific customizations.